 The following 6 photos by Darm Crook of plants grown in Hay River NWT, Canada.

-Lilium pardalinum ssp. shastense (syn.
-Lilium shastense, Lilium nevadense var. shastense) and also known as Shasta Lily is found in wet meadows and along streams in mixed evergreen forests.
+Lilium pardalinum ssp. shastense (Eastw.)
+M.W.Skinner (syn.
+Lilium shastense (Eastw.)
+Beane, Lilium nevadense var. shastense) Eastw.) and also known as Shasta Lily is found in wet meadows and along streams in mixed evergreen forests.
 It occurs in the Sierra Nevada in Plumas, Butte, Trinity and Siskiyou counties north to Oregon.
 It flowers in summer.
 Photo 1 from Ron Parsons.
 Photo 2 of a bulb by Pontus Wallstén.

-Lilium pardalinum ssp. vollmeri (syn.
-Lilium vollmeri) grows along watercourses in Del Norte county, California and Josephine County, Oregon.
+Lilium pardalinum ssp. vollmeri (Eastw.)
+M.W.Skinner (syn.
+Lilium vollmeri Eastw.) grows along watercourses in Del Norte County, California and Josephine County, Oregon.
 It has unbranched rhizomes.
 Photos 1 and 2 by John Lonsdale.
 Photo 3 by Ron Parsons from a population in the Siskiyou National Forest, Oregon.
 Photo 4 of a bulb by Pontus Wallstén.

 Lilium pardalinum ssp. wigginsii (Beane & Vollmer) M.W.Skinner (syn.
-Lilium wigginsii Beane & Vollmer).
-This variety is native to Northern Caliornia and southern Oregon where it grows at higher elevations.
+Lilium wigginsii Beane & Vollmer) is native to the Siskiyou Mountains in Northern California and southern Oregon where it grows at higher elevations.
 It has no bulb but instead it grows from a thick rhizome covered with small scales.
 This lily will grow up to 120 cm (4 feet) tall with whorled foliage.
 The florets are on long pedicels, pendent, fully recurved, yellow with purple to brown light to heavy spotting, and yellow pollen.
 The first photo below from Ron Parsons is from a wild population in Siskiyou County, California.
 Photos 2-6 are from Darm Crook.

-Photos 1 and 2 below from Darm Crook.
-In my zone 1 gardens it seldom exceeds 90 cm (3 feet).
+Photos 1 and 2 below from Darm Crook who writes that in his zone 1 gardens it seldom exceeds 90 cm (3 feet).
 Photo 2 shows the stem of a juvenile plant, first flowering, before any whorls developed in later years.
 Photo 3 of a bulb by Pontus Wallstén.

-American Section A-M - American Section N-Z - Asiatic Section A-C - Asiatic Section D-K - Asiatic Section L-O - Asiatic Section P-Z - Candidum Section - Dauricum Section - Martagon Section - Oriental Section - Trumpet Section - Lilium Hybrids - Lilium index - American Section a-m - American Section n-z -
+Asiatic Section a-c - Asiatic Section d-k - Asiatic Section l-o - Asiatic Section p-z - Candidum Section - Dauricum Section - Martagon Section - Oriental Section - Trumpet Section - Lilium Hybrids - Lilium index - American Section a-m - American Section n-z -